uviclibraries/gen-ai-research/4-critical-review.md

 **Prompt:**
 `Return 6 numbered claims with a source URL and date for each claim.
 If unsure, say "NOT SURE".
 Do not invent sources.
-Format: table with #, Claim, Source, Date.
+Format: table with #, Claim, Source, Date.'

 Run the **Claim Audit** steps.
-Note any ❌ and correct them.`
+Note any ❌ and correct them.

 2) **Bias & perspective**
 Re-ask the same question with diversity or locale constraints (e.g., “Canadian perspective”, “gender-diverse examples”).
 Compare outputs.